Event-Free Moving Object Segmentation from Moving Ego Vehicle: METHODOLOGY

 Event data provide invaluable insights into the global scene motion.
 However, the dense distribution of events is not solely limited to areas occupied by moving objects, but can also encompass the contours of static or background elements.
 This complexity arises from the fact that our ego vehicle is also in motion, which makes it difficult to discern the motion exclusively associated with the target objects.

 To solve this dilemma, we propose a novel approach that combines event data with ground truth semantic supervision.
-This hybrid strategy allows us to pass from the overall scene motion into the object motion, constraining the network attention around the moving object with dense supervision at pixels.
+This hybrid strategy allows us to pass from the overall scene motion into the object motion, constraining the network attention around the moving object with dense supervision.

 Specifically, it involves suppressing background regions by element-wise multiplication with the spatial semantic mask.
 However, the direct multiplication of the spatial semantic mask with the temporal event map can inadvertently remove essential motion cues, especially when the event motion map extends beyond the object boundaries due to motion blur.
-To mitigate this, we employ a dilation operation on the spatial mask with a specified kernel size before conducting spatio-temporal fusion.
+To mitigate this, We employ a dilation operation on the spatial mask with a specified kernel size before conducting semantic-guided event filter.
 Mathematical, let $M\in \mathbb{R}^{H \times W}$ be the ground truth (GT) semantic mask, $D\in \mathbb{R}^{3 \times 3}$ be the dilation matrix, and $E\in \mathbb{R}^{H \times W}$ be the event data.
-The spatio-temporal map $M_{ST}\in \mathbb{R}^{H \times W}$ is obtained by:
+The filtered map $ \Tilde{M} \in \mathbb{R}^{H \times W}$ is obtained by:

 where $\oplus$ is the morphological dilation and $\circ$ is the Hadamard product.
 In our application, we set $D$ as an all-ones matrix, and we treat positive and negative polarization changes equally in the binary form of event data.